tjcreedy/metamate/README.md

 ```
 numtdumper dump -A 6_coleoptera.fasta -C outputdir/6_coleoptera_resultcache -i 35 -o 7_coleoptera_numtfiltered.fasta
 ```
 Alongside the same ASV file as used for a `find` run (`-A`), this command specifies the path to a resultcache file output from that `find` run (`-C`).
-After analysing the results, the user has determined that the optimal threshold set (`-i`) is set 35 (an index given in the `find` output data).
-NUMTdumper will parse these inputs and write all ASVs that passed the frequency thresholds for this set *and/or* were determined to be verified-authentic-ASVs to the output file (`-o`).
+After analysing the results, the user has determined that the optimal threshold set (`-i`) is set 35 (an index given in the `find` output data). metaMATE will parse these inputs and write all ASVs that passed the frequency thresholds for this set *and/or* were determined to be verified-authentic-ASVs to the output file (`-o`).
 All of the specifications, threshold sets and other input files are not needed as all of this information is contained in the resultcache file.

 Alternatively, `dump` mode can work very similarly to `find` mode.
 Rather than taking a resultcache and result index, you can supply any arguments needed for binning and threshold specification.
 For example:
 ```